 Used for taping inside the screen before printing can start.
 It simplifies the printing process.

-The screen can be used in future if you use an emulsion remover correctly
+The screen can be used in the future if you use an emulsion remover correctly.
+For more details on how you can reclaim your used screen read this article.

 You need a scoop coater when coating with emulsion is necessary.

-Another Post: How to do Screen Printing on T-Shirts at Home
+Another article to read: How to do Screen Printing on T-Shirts

-Once the business is up and everything seems to be in order, you will forget how much each item cost but how long before your next income.
+Once the business is up and everything seems to be in order, you will forget how much each item costs but how long before your next income.

 Screen-printing takes time for one to get used to it, as you get busier printing things such as timing for exposure, the amount of pressure that you must put on the ink, and other minor actions become your everyday life.
 The idea is to get to know how everything works and before long, you will be a master in using three or more colors.